 The margay is a small, spotted wild cat native to the rainforests of Central and South America.
 Ten subspecies of margay are currently recognized.
 Each of these has slight physical variations to distinguish it from margays found in other areas within its total range.

 The margay is similar in appearance to two other spotted rainforest cats: the ocelot (Leopardus pardalis) and the oncilla (Leopardus tigrinus).
 It is mid-way in size between these species, being smaller, and having a more slender build and longer limbs than the ocelot, but being slightly bigger than the oncilla.

-You can see a margay and her kitten in the video below …
+You can see a margay in the wild in the video below …

 The margay’s soft, thick fur ranges from greyish brown to tawny yellow in color.
 It is marked with numerous rows of dark spots and rosettes.
 Each margay’s coat has a unique pattern.

 The margay’s tail can reach up to 51 cm (20 in) in length, and is marked with 10 to 12 dark rings.
 The tip of the tail is black.
 The backs of the ears are black, and have white central markings.